 All of these changes can introduce new features, standards or prevent old things from working.
 If you want your solution to remain available and accessible, you need to update your codebase to comply with the changes

-When developing a A Mobile App / Application is a program that you download from Google Play or the App Store.
-You then... you have two choices: Native or Cross-Platform.
+When developing a A Mobile App/ Application is a program that you download from Google Play or The App Store.
+You then install... you have two choices: Native or Cross-Platform.
 If you go down the native path then this won’t affect you.
 However, with the growth of various Cross-Platform frameworks and their ability to run highly performant apps, this applies to more and more solutions nowadays.
 Now when using A Cross-Platform Mobile App is an app developed using a library that allows development to occur in one language which..., Native Script or an equivalent, you’re still bound to Operating System updates as well as changes to those platforms themselves.
 They have their own release schedule outside of keeping up to date with the Operating System updates.
-What this means is that new versions are released with optimisations, security patches, A bug is old computer term for something that happens in software or an application that is not as expected.... fixes and new features.
+What this means is that new versions are released with optimisations, security patches, A is old computer term for something that happens in software or an application that is not as expected.
+Bugs... fixes and new features.
 If you don’t keep up to date with these it becomes a nightmare to make an update to your app when it’s many versions behind.

 When developing on any platform there are multiple packages that are used to save time and money and introduce functionality without having to do it from scratch.
 There are paid packages e.g Telerik and DevExpress and then there are free and open-source ones which are easily downloaded using package managers.